US Independence Day (in lieu) in Guam in 2023

 On July 4th 1776 the United States of America proclaimed its independence from England

-US Independence Day (in lieu) in other countries
+Independence Day in other countries

-US Independence Day (in lieu) internationally
+Independence Day internationally

 When is Independence Day?